ethersphere/swarm/swarm/docs/sw^3/storage.rst

 ------------------------------------

 Assuming :math:`p` is the probability of losing one piece, if all :math:`n` pieces are independently stored, the probability of loosing the original content is :math:`p^{n-m+1}` which is exponential while extra storage is linear.
 These properties are preserved if we apply the coding to every level of a swarm chunk tree.
 Fixing both the branching factor :math:`b` (essentially chunk size) as well as redundancy :math:`m`, we can keep the decoding overhead (quadratic in file size) a constant, which means processing can scale (being linear in the number of nodes, i.e., file size  (logarithmic with parallelisation).
 Very importantly, however, this causes the reliability to exponentially converge to zero, defeating the purpose of using erasure codes.
 This loss of reliability, however, can be overcome by conducting regular :math:`audit and repair` checks (:cite:`ethersphere2016smash`) which provide exponential increase in reliability using loglinear resources.
-We are currently looking at this :dfn:`divide and conquer` approach to the scaling of erasure codes, the results will be published in a forthcoming paper.

-This per-level :math:`m\text{-out-of-}n` Cauchy-Reed-Solomon erasure code once introduced into the swarm chunk tree does not only ensure file availability, but also offers further benefits of increased resilience and ways to speed up retrieval.
+We are currently looking at this :dfn:`divide and conquer` approach to the scaling of erasure codes, the ref chunk tree does not only ensure file availability, but also offers further benefits of increased resilience and ways to speed up retrieval.

 All chunks are created equal
 ++++++++++++++++++++++++++++++++++